GenesisForge/EduFocus-Pro/README.md

 ### Benefits for Schools

-✅ **Privacy Compliant:** No student data collection—meets GDPR, FERPA, COPPA requirements
+✅ **Privacy Compliant:** No student data collection - meets GDPR, FERPA, COPPA requirements
 ✅ **Zero Cost:** No budget impact, no procurement process
 ✅ **Offline Capable:** Works without internet connection
 ✅ **No Accounts:** No passwords to manage, no login issues